 WorkflowMax is a job and project management platform used by Australian construction, engineering, and professional services firms to manage quotes, time tracking, job costing, and invoicing.
 When contract values change mid-project - through variations, scope adjustments, or progress claim schedules - the reconciliation between what WorkflowMax records as a job cost and what Xero records as a payable creates accounting workflow challenges that most teams do not anticipate when they set up the integration.

 Each of these situations creates a reconciliation gap between the job record in WorkflowMax and the accounts payable record in Xero.
+Addressing these gaps is a core challenge covered in our construction accounting software guide.

 The gap is not a software defect.
 It reflects a genuine structural tension between how job management software tracks project economics and how accounts payable processes handle supplier invoices.
 The two datasets describe the same financial reality from different angles, and the reconciliation work sits between them.